whisthq/whist/mandelboxes/base/README.md

 4. `audio/whist-audio.service`, meanwhile, can start as soon as `display/whist-display.service` _begins_ running (which is important because the lifecycle of whist-display is the lifecycle of our mandelboxized applications).
 It starts a virtual Pulse Audio soundcard in the mandelbox, enabling sound.

 5. `main/whist-main.service` can start as soon as `display/whist-display.service` and `audio/whist-audio.service` are both running, running the Whist protocol and configuring some environment variables to work correctly with the X Server.
-Note that we block until `.configReady` is written, since the application and protocol will depend on user configs.

 ### Useful Debugging Practices